Our Medical History

 Peterborough Medical Centre

-Peterborough has long been a vital part of our regional healthcare network and holds a special place in the early story of Goyder’s Line Medical (GLM).
+Peterborough has long been an important part of our regional healthcare network and holds a special place in the early history of Goyder’s Line Medical (GLM).

-For many years, general practitioners served the Peterborough community through locally based private practices.
-Notably, Dr G. Tucker ran a longstanding private clinic in the town before relocating to Jamestown in 1980.
+For many years, general practitioners cared for the Peterborough community through locally run private practices.
+Among them, Dr G. Tucker established a longstanding clinic in the town before relocating to Jamestown in 1980.

-The Peterborough Soldiers’ Memorial Hospital continues to provide acute care and emergency services, offering essential support to the local community.
+The Peterborough Soldiers’ Memorial Hospital continues to play a vital role, providing acute and emergency care to the community.

-This decision was not made lightly, and we recognise the impact it may have on the local community.
-While the future of local service delivery remains uncertain, we are responsibly concluding our involvement and have provided relevant handover information to local health providers in the hope that essential care can continue.
+In 2003, Dr Shepherd and Dr Conway assumed responsibility for the Peterborough Medical Practice, delivering continuous service until 2025.
+Unfortunately, due to ongoing and critical GP workforce shortages, GLM made the difficult decision to close the practice in August 2025.
+This decision was not made lightly, and we acknowledge the significant impact it has on the community.
+While the future of local medical services remains uncertain, we have responsibly concluded our involvement and provided comprehensive handover information to local health providers to support the continuation of essential care.

-To the people of Peterborough thank you for the many years of trust and support.
-While we no longer operate directly in the town, we look forward to continuing your care—just a little further down the road!
+To the Peterborough community, we sincerely thank you for your many years of trust and support.
+Although we no longer operate directly in the town, we remain committed to your care.
+Just a little further down the road!